 E. Communicating Compliance Issues and Concerns

 Employees are encouraged to ask questions about compliance issues or make reports of potentially problematic conduct to their managers.
-As an alternative, employees may contact the U.S. Compliance Officer or use the North America Compliance Helpline (1-800-648-1297).
-The Helpline, a toll free number available 24 hours a day and 7 days a week, allows confidential, anonymous reporting.
+As an alternative, employees may contact the North America Compliance Officer or use the North America Compliance Helpline (1-800-648-1297).
+The Helpline, a toll-free number available 24 hours a day and 7 days a week, allows confidential, anonymous reporting.
 The Helpline is administered by an independent outside contractor whose employees are trained to handle such calls.
 Employees may also e-mail the North America Compliance Department at NACompliance@sanofi.com.

 The Code expressly prohibits retaliation or retribution against any employee for making any good faith report of suspected misconduct or improper behavior.

 The Compliance Program includes activities designed to monitor and audit compliance with the Company’s policies and procedures.
 The North America Compliance Officer oversees and/or coordinates systems for monitoring and auditing.
 On a periodic basis, but not less than annually, the North America Compliance Officer develops a Compliance audit plan, recognizing that the nature and frequency of reviews depends upon a variety of factors, primary of which is through the completion of a compliance Risk Assessment.
 The Risk Assessment process, executed annually, focuses on the risk of various activities identified by the Company including promotional and non-promotional activities.
 A variety of internal and external auditing resources may be used to conduct periodic monitoring and auditing.
 The North America Compliance Officer works with relevant internal experts and management to evaluate audit findings and ensure the implementation of any corrective action deemed necessary as the result of audits or routine monitoring activities.